-By timothy from Slashdot's now-we'll-call-it-gone department
+By timothy from Slashdot's all-things-in-time department

-By timothy from Slashdot's maybe-they-need-some-superbait department
+By Soulskill from Slashdot's anti-cheating-baseball-bats department

 An anonymous reader writes: Cheating is a real problem in today's most popular online multiplayer games, and not just on public servers.
 Some of the world's top Counter-Strike: Global Offensive players have been banned by Valve's Anti-Cheat System (VACS) in recent months too, bringing a nascent eSport into disrepute.
 But one gamer is taking a different approach, creating a hardware solution called Game:ref to tackle the problem.
 Simple in design — Game:ref, which the creator hopes to fund on Kickstarter soon, compares on screen movement with your inputs — but powerful in potential, the device has the potential to catch out illegal macro users both on and offline.
 It's already attracting interest in the top flight too.

 "I've had some people from [eSports teams] Complexity, SK Gaming, and a few high-profile streamers reach out.
 I would say everyone seems onboard with making online PC gaming a more enjoyable experience," says inventor David Titarenco, a former Counter-Strike pro himself.
 "After all, most cheating on consoles has been eradicated, why should PC be so far behind?"Read Replies (0)